infomongo/infomongo.github.io/index.md

 # this is infomongo

 I'm [John Phillips](/about/).
-I design software for people.
-Tools that work as expected.
+I practice user-centered design.
+I design tools that people like to use.

 </div>
 </section>